 A turn must really be anticipated.
 The foot is lifted before entering the turn, and the engine brake is used.
 No sudden movement on the steering wheel; the wheels must be able to follow the tracks.
 A good test is to hold the steering wheel with 2 fingers and feel if the wheels tilt themselves (follow the tracks) or not.
 If this is not the case, hold the steering wheel firmly and turn gently, without sudden movement.

+The risk on snowy roads is that turns can easily make your car veer off course.
 If you feel the car moving away from the trajectory, do not brake.
 Lift your foot, go into first gear if it is not already the case and wait for the complete stop.
 Do not try to straighten the car by turning the steering wheel because you will make the situation worse.
 Indeed, in this case, many of us are turning the steering wheel far too abruptly and aggravating the situation.

 Golden rule: calm and serenity